Waterwall Chordal Thermocouples

 Are you having boiler tube scaling issues or tube failures occurring?
 Are your boiler’s waterwalls free from obstruction to allow for optimum circulation?
 Consider installing chordal thermocouples to monitor the tube temperatures.

 Waterwall tube metal temperatures are highest on the fire side of the tube.
-Usually on a clean tube, the mean wall temperature is less than 75°F above saturation temperature.
+Usually, on a clean tube, the mean wall temperature is less than 75°F above the saturation temperature.
 Supercritical boiler furnace wall tubes are usually within similar temperature differences of about 50-75°F between the fluid temperature and the “crown” of the tube on the fire side.
-However, if circulation is obstructed or more commonly, if the water side of the tubes accumulate deposits, the metal temperature can climb to the point of metal overheating.
+However, if circulation is obstructed or more commonly if the water side of the tubes accumulate deposits, the metal temperature can climb to the point of metal overheating.

 If the tube metal temperature of a chordal thermocouple continues to gradually climb, then an adjacent tube sample should be removed for internal deposit analysis.
 This is one way to maximize boiler reliability and prevent surprise waterwall failures.
 STORM® can design and manufacture these chordal thermocouple tube sections to monitor the mean wall temperature of waterwalls.

 Overheating Tube Metal Temperatures by 50°F can Reduce Tube Life by 86.3 Years!!!

 Common causes of boiler tube failures: